sagemath/sagewiki_to_gh-2022-10-10/Singular.md

 http://www.singular.uni-kl.de/

 = Integration into SAGE =
-The [:pexpect:pexpect] interface allows to deal with Singular objects from within SAGE.
+The [[pexpect]] interface allows to deal with Singular objects from within SAGE.
 This allows to perform almost any Singular calculation from within SAGE.

 {{{#!python